nmd102/pyson-java/README.md

 Because the original code was very poorly documented and my friends were peer pressuring me into making this
 ## Usage
-Eventually I will get a JAR, and then you will be able to add it to your project as a library, but for now copy `PysonEntry.java`, `PysonReader.java`, and `PysonWriter.java` into your project
+Eventually I will get a JAR, and then you will be able to add it to your project as a library, but for now copy `pyson.PysonEntry.java`, `pyson.PysonReader.java`, and `PysonWriter.java` into your project
 ## Documentation
 _This is a short summary of the methods.
 To see more complete documentation look at the code comments_

-### PysonEntry object
+### pyson.PysonEntry object
 This object stores a pyson value.
-See `PysonEntry.java` for more documentation
+See `pyson.PysonEntry.java` for more documentation
 ### readPysonFile()
 Reads a pyson file at `filename` file.
-It returns a list of `PysonEntry` that consists of the values of the pyson file
+It returns a list of `pyson.PysonEntry` that consists of the values of the pyson file
 ### addPysonEntry()
-Adds a pyson entry `content` to a pyson file at `filename`. `content` is a `PysonEntry` object that will be appended to the `filename` pyson file.
+Adds a pyson entry `content` to a pyson file at `filename`. `content` is a `pyson.PysonEntry` object that will be appended to the `filename` pyson file.